12 Customizing Graphs

 - Click to install locally-stored palettes.
 Support for Scribus (.xml), Office Color Table (.soc), Adobe Color (.aco), Adobe Color Table (.act), Adobe Swatch Exchange (.ase) and JASC PaintShopPro (.pal).

-- Click to open the Build Color List dialog where you can build a color using a number of tools: using standard color controls, direct entry of HTML codes or use an eye-dropper tool to pick onscreen colors.
+- Click to open the Build Colors dialog where you can build a color using a number of tools: using standard color controls, direct entry of HTML codes or use an eye-dropper tool to pick onscreen colors.
 You can read more about the Build Colors dialog in the Origin Help file.

 - Right-click on the Available list to Delete or Rename lists (you can also rename by clicking directly on the name).
 Lists that are dimmed have already been Selected for GUI.
 Those that are Selected for GUI appear from drop-down lists throughout the user-interface -- in Plot Details, from the Fill Color button on the Style toolbar and from the Mini Toolbar Fill Color button when a plot or special point is selected.